Dougsworth/dogDetector/README.md

 ## Getting Started 🚀

-### Prerequisites 📋

-You need to have the following software installed on your machine:

-- Node.js
-- npm (Node Package Manager)

 ### Installation ⚙️

 Follow the steps below to get the API up and running on your local machine: